List of This Is Us characters: Deja Pearson

 Deja Pearson, portrayed by Lyric Ross, is a foster child and later Randall and Beth's adopted daughter.
 She was also promoted to series regular in season three.
-She became their foster child while her mother was incarcerated.
+She became their foster child while her mother Shauna was incarcerated.
 Deja is eventually formally adopted by the Pearsons when Shauna starts to consider herself irresponsible and unfit: she struggles with resentment against them, but eventually comes around.
 She soon displays a propensity for intelligence similar to Randall's, and effectively acts as his voice of conscience.

-After the family moves, Deja meets Malik, a teenage father, and the two start to fall in love, remaining boyfriend-girlfriend for several seasons.
+After the family moves, Deja meets Malik, a teenage father, and the two start to fall in love, remaining a couple for several seasons.
 When Malik gets into Harvard, Deja takes an overnight trip to visit him, lying to her parents about her whereabouts, and the two become more intimate.
-They eventually come up with a plan to be together, but Randall intervenes and talks to Malik about doing what's best for Deja, reminding him that if it's true love they'll find their way back to each other later (when they're older and the time is right) so Malik subsequently breaks up with her.
-Near the end of the series, Malik and Deja are back together with Deja pregnant with their first child, a boy they decide to name William.
+They eventually come up with a plan to be together, but Randall intervenes and talks to Malik about doing what's best for Deja, reminding him that if it's true love they'll find their way back to each other later (when they're older and the time is right) so Malik subsequently breaks up with her; flashforwards near the end of the series reveal that Malik and Deja eventually get back together as adults and medical students, with Deja pregnant with their first child, a boy they decide to name William.